By Nancy Hendrickson (2018)

-This comprehensive guide to the web's largest genealogy resource will show all you can do on Ancestry.com, from making the first entry on your family tree to completing deep dives into records databases.
-The book, which has been updated to include the site's latest redesign and changes, goes section-by-section through records collections (vital records, military records, immigration records, etc.) to show what resources you can access on Ancestry.com, plus how you can use them.
-You'll also learn how to manage Ancestry.com hints and how to navigate and interpret your AncestryDNA results.
+This comprehensive guide (newly updated and expanded) will show all you can do on Ancestry.com.
+From making the first entry on your family tree to completing deep dives into records databases, you’ll learn how to master this huge website.
+The book has been updated to include the site’s latest redesign and changes.
+And with it, you’ll learn how to search for records collections (vital records, military records, immigration records, etc.) on Ancestry.com, plus how you can use them.
+You’ll also learn how to manage Ancestry.com hints and how to navigate and interpret your AncestryDNA results.

 By Drew Smith (2016)